vijayraavi/ha-nva/README.md

         * The `clientCertificate` section specifies parameters for the certificates associated with the Azure AD application.
 This section includes one of two sets of parameters based on how the Azure AD service principal was created:
         * Use the first set of parameters if the service principal was created *with a certificate*.
         * `keyStorePath` specifies the path to the Java KeyStore *in the Docker container*.
 If you are using the default ZooKeeper NVA client monitor image, this value is `/nvabin/nva.jks`.
+        * Use the following parameters if you created the Azure AD service principal with a certificate:
-        * `keyStorePassword` is a string specifying the Java KeyStore password.
+            * `keyStorePassword` specifies the Java KeyStore password.
-        * `certificatePassword` is a string specifying the password for the certificate associated with the Azure AD application.
+            * `certificatePassword` specifies the password for the certificate.
-        * Use the second set of parameters if the service principal was created *with a password*.
+        * Use the following parameters if you created the Azure AD service principal with a password:
             * `clientSecret` specifies the password for the service principal.
-    * The `probeConnectTimeout` is an integer specifying the number of millisecond the client will wait after initiating a socket connection the NVA before classifying the socket connection as a failure.
+    * The `probeConnectTimeout` is an integer ands specifies the number of millisecond the client will wait after initiating a socket connection the NVA before classifying the socket connection as a failure.
-    * The `routeTables` section is an array of strings specifying the name of the UDRs that will be modified by the client.
-Note that you must include the full path to the name of the UDR resource.
+    * The `routeTables` section is an array of strings that specify the name of the UDRs that will be modified by the client. *You must include the full path to the name of the UDR resource*.
 This is available in the "Properties" blade of the UDR resource in the Azure Portal.
         ```
         "routeTables": [
         "/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/ha-nva-rg/providers/Microsoft.Network/routeTables/ha-nva-udr",
         "/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/ha-nva-rg/providers/Microsoft.Network/routeTables/ha-nva-gateway-udr"
         ],
         ```
-        * `publicIpAddresses` is an array of parameter objects specifying the public IP resources that are associated with the NVA NIC.
+        * `publicIpAddresses` is an array of parameter objects that specify the public IP resources that are associated with the NVA NICs.
             * `name` is an indentifer you create that will be used as a reference in other sections of this configuration file.
             * `id` is the name of the Azure PIP resource.
 Note again that you must include the full path to the name of the PIP resource.
 This is available in the "Properties" blade of the PIP resource in the Azure Portal.
             ```